With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFamily Conservancy is a mental health treatment center in Kansas City, Missouri, located at 4240 Blue Ridge Boulevard, Suite 434, part of the 64133 zip code.
 Family Conservancy provides outpatient treatment.
-Family Conservancy also offers trauma therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
-Family Conservancy also provides court-ordered outpatient treatment, suicide prevention services and family psychoeducation.
+Family Conservancy also offers trauma therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Family Conservancy also provides family psychoeducation, court-ordered outpatient treatment and legal advocacy.

 Learn MoreFitzgibbon Hospital Behavioral Health Unit is a mental health clinic in Marshall, MO, located at 2305 South 65 Highway, in the 65340 zip code.
 Fitzgibbon Hospital Behavioral Health Unit provides hospital inpatient treatment.
-Fitzgibbon Hospital Behavioral Health Unit offers dialectical behavior therapy, group therapy and individual psychotherapy to adults and young adults.
-More services at Fitzgibbon Hospital Behavioral Health Unit include integrated primary care services, diet and exercise counseling and housing services.
+Fitzgibbon Hospital Behavioral Health Unit offers dialectical behavior therapy, activity therapy and cognitive behavioral therapy to adults and young adults.
+More services at Fitzgibbon Hospital Behavioral Health Unit include suicide prevention services, housing services and chronic disease/illness management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.